- Death & Loss of Life

 Death by a Cannibal

 Now, who in their right frame of mind willing lets another person kill them so they can feast on the victim remains.
-As bizarre as it sounds, this really happened in March 2001 when the victim Bernd-Jurgen Brandes answered an ad stating is prepared to be slaughtered and eaten needing a well-built male.
+As bizarre as it sounds, this really happened in March 2001 when the victim Bernd-Jurgen Brandes answered an ad stating be prepared to be slaughtered and eaten needing a well-built male.

 The cannibal Armin Meiwes forty-one-year-old from Rotenburg, Germany who worked as a computer technician had placed the ad because he had a fantasy since he was a child from watching horror shows.
 Meiwes actually cut the victim’s private parts off and then cooked them up so the two of them could share the feast, however, afterward; he attacked the victim by stabbing him in the neck continuously until he died.